UadKLab/INQuant/README.md

 # INQuant Quantification algorithm

-`INQuant` is a Python module designed for quantification for InstaNovo predictions.
+`inquant_tools` is a Python module designed for quantification for InstaNovo predictions.
 Developed by Annekatrine Kirketerp-Møller and Ida Sofie Goldschmidt as part of a 5 ECTS special course and 20 ECTS Bachelors thesis at DTU.

 ## Documentation